 Choosing the Right Endoscopic Facelift Surgeon

 Because any type of cosmetic procedure is associated with a specific number of risks, it is essential to select a plastic surgeon that is both compassionate and experienced.
-Dr. Agarwal’s, Dr. Maloney’s and Dr. Ross’s experience in facial plastic surgery and their rapport with patients of all ages and from all walks of life makes them an ideal choice for those planning endoscopic facelift surgeries.
+Dr. Agarwal’s, Dr. Maloney’s, Dr. Ross’s, and Dr. Holmes’s experience in facial plastic surgery and their rapport with patients of all ages and from all walks of life makes them an ideal choice for those planning endoscopic facelift surgeries.

-Dr. Agarwal, Dr. Maloney and Dr. Ross are highly qualified to perform numerous cosmetic procedures with the skill and precision that only an experienced surgeon can offer.
-For this reason, anyone who is considering a rhytidectomy should schedule a consultation with Dr. Agarwal, Dr. Maloney and Dr. Ross to learn about all the options.
+Dr. Agarwal, Dr. Maloney, Dr. Ross, and Dr. Holmes are highly qualified to perform numerous cosmetic procedures with the skill and precision that only an experienced surgeon can offer.
+For this reason, anyone who is considering a rhytidectomy should schedule a consultation with Dr. Agarwal, Dr. Maloney, Dr. Ross, or Dr. Holmes to learn about all the options.
 In this way, prospective clients can discuss the pros and cons of various facelift methods and discover whether or not rhytidectomy is a wise choice.

 Dr. Richard Maloney discusses the endoscopic facelift procedure.
 (WINK TV Naples Fort Myers Marco Island)